Parallel-NetCDF/PnetCDF/DEVELOPER_NOTES.md

     + 1.8.1 and priors - add the release version and date at the top of file `RELEASE_NOTES`.

- 4. Update the release date (1.8.1 and priors)
-    For more info, see below section "Setting PnetCDF software release date".
+ 5. Update the release date (1.8.1 and priors only) For more info, see below section "Setting PnetCDF software release date".
     Run command `svn commit` to get the svn property \$LastChangedDate\$ updated in file `configure.in`.
 That string will be used as the official